crylico/CKComponentPOPAnimation/README.md

 # CKComponentPOPAnimation
 A simple extension to add support to ComponentKit for POP animations.
-This extension relies on `NSCopying` adherance for `POPAniamtion` and its subclasses, which is not yet in a version release, but is live in the POP's master branch.
+This extension relies on `NSCopying` adherance for `POPAnimation` and its subclasses, which is not yet in a version release, but is live in the POP's master branch.

 ##Get Started